kasselhingee/lacunaritycovariance/README.md

     R CMD INSTALL lacunaritycovariance-<VERSION>.tar.gz

-## Further Notes
-### Manual pages
+## Manual pages
 The manual pages for each function (in man/) and the file NAMESPACE have been generated using roxygen2.
 To edit these, edit the specially formatted comments in the files in the directory R/, then regenerate the manual pages and NAMESPACE function by running `roxygen2::roxygenise()` from an R session with the working directory at the root of the package directory.

-### Git repository branches
+## Git repository branches
-This source code is the release branch of a git repository.
-For those familiar with git: it is intended that all developments and modifications of the code are performed in the *working* branch and then merged into this *release* branch.
+It is intended that the *release* branch is consistent with the package available on CRAN (except for brief periods whilst the new versions are submitted to CRAN and awaiting approval).
+Editing of the package should occur in either the *master* branch or other branches.